Per-coin, forward-looking stress score (0-100) for depeg stress. It is not a calibrated probability. Computed every 30 minutes from 8 sub-signals.

 Cron name: compute-dews

 Run health semantics: DEWS records upstream read problems as structured cron metadata (sourceFailures, sourceCoverage, validationFailures).
 The cron returns status: "degraded" when non-bootstrap source dependencies fail.
-Bootstrap grace is now a one-time state transition, tracked by the dews:bootstrap-complete cache sentinel after the first successful publication.
-Before that first success, only explicitly optional missing tables are tagged bootstrapAllowed=true; once the sentinel exists, those same failures degrade the run normally.
-Stale dex_liquidity is treated as a core dependency failure and is recorded in metadata, but rows that meet signal-coverage requirements are still persisted.
+Bootstrap grace is now a one-time state transition, tracked by the dews:bootstrap-complete cache sentinel written on the first cron run that reaches persistence — even if that run is degraded by other source failures or wrote no rows.
+Before that first run, only explicitly optional missing tables are tagged bootstrapAllowed=true; once the sentinel exists, those same failures degrade the run normally.
+Stale dex_liquidity and stale mint_burn_hourly freshness are recorded in metadata, but rows that meet signal-coverage requirements are still persisted.
+The same metadata includes dependencies.dexLiquidity diagnostics from dex_liquidity_publication_generations so operators can distinguish stale DEWS inputs caused by a failed/latest DEX publication from normal downstream catch-up.

 Off-chain confirmation resilience: CoinGecko and DefiLlama confirmation fetches used by the pending-depeg pipeline are wrapped in a circuit breaker.
 A sustained provider outage trips the breaker and short-circuits subsequent confirmation lookups until it resets, so a single upstream failure no longer hammers the endpoint for 45 minutes per pending row.